cherryrap/ux-engineer-test/README.md

 - make further impovements on folder tree and modularity of code base,
 - add helpers (helper functions) for repetative use (2+ times) of some functionality,
 - have different URI for each content / use router,

-_...feel free to add any comments or thoughts in this section..._
+- add useEffect in App.js with API call when ComponentDidMount, so that user would see some cards upon the first entry _...feel free to add any comments or thoughts in this section..._

 ----